-|This is a Single Hung Milgard window, a horizontal slide would look the same if you turned the picture sideways.|
+This is a Single Hung Milgard window, a horizontal slide would look the same if you turned the picture sideways.

 Look at the stock that the grid is made of.
 The material is made from a sheet of aluminum that is rolled into a bar shape.
 There is a seam along the length.
 The seam should be barley noticeable.

-FULL LIFETIME WARRANTY VS LIMITED LIFETIME WARRANTY
+DOUBLE LIFETIME, FULL LIFETIME, LIMITED LIFETIME WARRANTY

 The glass is the most important part of the window.